College of Nursing

 The Code of Ethics for a profession makes explicit the primary goals, values, and obligations of the profession.
 Students are expected to function within the framework of the American Nurses Association Code for Nurses.

-Nursing students are expected not only to adhere to the morals and norms of the profession but also to embrace them as part of what it means to be a nurse.
-The nurse recognizes that his/her first obligation is to the patient’s welfare.
+Nursing students are expected to adhere to the morals and norms of the profession and to embrace them as part of what it means to be a nurse.
+The nurse recognizes that their first obligation is to the patient’s welfare.

 Students are expected to demonstrate and embrace the following principles: